 So, you’re ready to join?
 Here’s what you need to do:

 Don’t worry!
 There’s no quiz over the statement of faith.
-Pastor Lamb would love to get to know you better and hear how you became a Christian and when you were baptized.
-If you need to be scripturally baptized, Pastor can help you plan for baptism at an upcoming service.
+The elders would love to get to know you better and hear how you became a Christian and when you were baptized.
+If you need to be scripturally baptized, they can help you plan for baptism at an upcoming service.
 He’ll also answer any questions you have about the church.
 Use a “Connection Card” or call the church office to set up a meeting.

 Presentation to the Church

-After meeting with pastor, you’ll be presented to the church family and voted in by the members of the church at the next member’s meeting.
+After meeting with pastor, you’ll be presented to the church family and affirmed by the members of the church at the next member’s meeting.